java9-modularity/gradle-modules-plugin/test-project-kotlin/README.md

 ===

-This mode is enabled in `ModulePluginSmokeTest` by passing an extra parameter (`-c smoke_test_settings.gradle`) that points to `smoke_test_build.gradle` instead of `build.gradle`.
+This mode is enabled in `ModulePluginSmokeTest` by passing an extra parameter (`-c smoke_test_settings.gradle`) that points to `smoke_test_build.gradle.kts` instead of `build.gradle.kts`.
 It doesn't resolve a plugin jar.
-Instead, it relies on the smoke test to makes the plugin under development available to the test project by sharing a classpath (using Gradle TestKit).
+Instead, it relies on the smoke test to make the plugin under development available to the test project by sharing a classpath (using Gradle TestKit).

 __CAUTION:__ This approach won't work outside of the smoke test, it will break the build because the plugin jar won't be resolved.